 When does matching take place?

-For most degree programmes, matching takes place three times a year.
-Please note: the dates for some of the degree programmes will differ from the below periods.
-Be sure to check the precise date with the programme department of the degree programme you have selected.
+For most degree programs, matching takes place three times a year, with dates varying between programs.
+Make sure to check the precise date with the program department of the degree you have selected

 The earlier you apply to enrol in a degree programme, the greater your chance of being able to participate in matching in Period 1.
 The advantage of this is that if the degree programme turns out not to be what you expected, you will still have enough time to apply to enrol in another degree programme (and to participate in the matching for this programme in Period 2).